How to use the Olio app: get free food & household items

 Rachael in Elgin, Scotland:

 “I currently collect once a week from Tesco and twice a week from Iceland.
-I don’t have a car; I collect Tesco on the bus and Iceland on foot.
 I keep hummus when we get it and an occasional treat, but with most collections, I list everything.
 I do get left with bread and I’m lucky in that I work for a site with a huge canteen, so I take the excess bread in and the staff make toast.”

 Mandy in Newbury, Berkshire: